Students Taking Lessons

-Master guitar teachers know that they don’t teach guitar/music - they teach people.
-This involves taking a genuine interest in your guitar students, their mindset, their desires, their guitar playing goals and the reasons behind those goals.
+Effective guitar teaching involves taking a genuine interest in your guitar students, their mindset, their desires, their musical goals and the reasons behind those goals.
 All students become inspired differently and have different reasons for wanting to play guitar.
-Uncovering these reasons will help you to tailor your lessons (and practicing expectations) for your guitar students in the best way possible.
+Uncovering these reasons helps you tailor your lessons to guitar students in the best way possible.

 When your guitar students see that you understand them and believe that you are sincerely interested in seeing them succeed, they will like and trust you a lot more and will be much more willing to do what you say.
-This connection and rapport is the foundation of your ability to motivate them to practice.
+This is the foundation of your ability to teach guitar students to practice on their own.

-This influence will be even stronger when your guitar students see a clear connection between practicing guitar and the results they get (or don’t get) in their playing.
-More on this below.
+This influence will be even stronger when your guitar students see a connection between their efforts to practice guitar and the results they get.

-Key #2: Help Your Guitar Students See Immediate Victories
+Guitar Teaching Tip #2: Teach Guitar Students To See Immediate Victories & Celebrate With Them

-When you teach your guitar students anything, you must also teach them how to practice it.
-Guide your guitar students through a mini practice session right in the lesson and get them to experience the right way to practice whatever you just taught them.
-This does a few very positive things:
+Teach guitar students to practice everything you show them.
+Guide your them through a mini practice session right in the lesson and get them to experience the right way to practice guitar in whatever way you just taught them.

-Your guitar students achieve immediate results (and become a little bit better as players) right in the lesson.
-This will get them excited about your lessons and will inspire them to do more practicing at home.
+- Your guitar students achieve immediate results (and become a little bit better as players) right in the lesson.
+This will get them excited about your lessons and will inspire them to practice guitar at home.